Cognoscenti provides Continuous Configuration Management and a unique “Time Machine” look and feel to configuration management.

-What Phen collects through Cognoscenti
+What Phen Collects through Cognoscenti

 The Configuration Management Time Machine

-Questions Phen and Cognoscenti can help Answer
+Questions Phen and Cognoscenti Can Answer: